 Accredited CRNA Programs are reviewed regularly.

-Excela Health School of Anesthesia Nurse Anesthetist Program was last reviewed 10/2010.
-It was given eight years accreditation and will be reviewed again 10/2018.
+Excela Health School of Anesthesia Nurse Anesthetist Program was last reviewed 10/2018.
+It was given ten years accreditation and will be reviewed again 10/2028.
 This shows that the program is in full compliance with the COA’s accreditation standards.

 Pass Rate for CRNA Boards at Excela Health School of Anesthesia